 Frequently Asked Questions About Workers’ Compensation in Scranton

 Have a question about your workers’ comp petition?
-We answer our most common client questions about workers’ compensation benefits, the process, and what to expect when working with our experienced workers’ comp attorneys in Scranton, PA.
+We answer our most common client questions about workers’ compensation benefits.
+We explain the process and what to expect when you work with our skilled workers’ comp attorneys in Scranton, PA.

 What Is the 90-Day Rule for Workers’ Compensation?

-The 90-day rule states that an injured worker must seek treatment for their injury or illness with one of the healthcare providers selected by the workers’ compensation company for 90 days.
+The 90-day rule says that an injured worker must get treatment for their injury or illness.
+They must see a healthcare provider chosen by the workers’ compensation company for 90 days.
 After 90 days, the injured worker can receive treatment from a healthcare professional who may not be on the list.

 How Much Does a Workers’ Compensation Attorney Cost?

 Our workers’ comp attorneys operate on a contingency fee.
-A contingency fee is a common arrangement used to receive a percentage of their client’s monetary amount when they win or settle the case.
-In a contingency fee agreement, the lawyer only receives compensation if we have successfully represented our client.
+A contingency fee is a common agreement.
+A lawyer can get some money when their client wins or settles the case.
+In a contingency fee agreement, the lawyer only receives compensation if we has successfully represented our client.
 The amount we receive is contingent upon what we win for you.

 How Long Does it Take to Receive Workers’ Comp Benefits?

-However, if the filing is denied or a decision is not made within 21 days of your injury, you should seek the services of a qualified workers’ comp lawyer.
+If your filing is denied or no decision is made within 21 days of your injury, get help from a qualified workers’ comp lawyer.
 If legal action becomes necessary, resolving your case could take eight to twelve months.
 Once it is decided and if it’s accepted, you will receive retroactive payments.

 How Much Does Workers’ Compensation Pay?

-Generally, if the injury or disease is ruled compensable, a worker is entitled to about two-thirds of their total salary if recovery lasts longer than seven calendar days.
+If the injury or disease is considered compensable, a worker can get about two-thirds of their salary.
+This applies if recovery takes longer than seven days.
 There is no maximum payment period.
 Payments are made for the entire duration of the disability and are tax-free.
-The employee is entitled to workers’ comp payments until they have medically recovered with no restrictions established by a workers’ compensation judge’s decision.
+The employee can receive workers’ compensation payments until they fully recover.
+This is based on a decision by a workers’ compensation judge.

 Does Workers’ Compensation Cover Long-Term Conditions and Illnesses?